kuklaph/cascade-cms-api/README.md

 This can be used either via NodeJS or Google Apps Script.

-Download/Copy the files and extract the zip.
-Once extracted to your project, use `npm ci` to install dependencies.
+Either download/Copy the files and extract the zip or use npm `npm i cascade-cms-api` or `npm ci cascade-cms-api` depending on what you prefer.

+## General Usage

 ### NodeJS